 Filling the enchiladas is pretty straightforward.
-Add some fillings and a drizzle of sauce.
+Add some chicken mixture and cheese along with a drizzle of sauce.

 Roll up each tortilla and you are ready to go.
 It’s amazing how fast you can make six!

 Place the enchiladas in a baking dish with a spoon of sauce on the bottom.
-Make sure to place the enchiladas seam-side down so they don’t open up in the oven.
+Make sure to place seam side so the chicken fajita enchiladas don’t open up in the oven.
 Then pour over all the sauce!